nylas/nylas-mail/README.md

 5. Select `Change Theme...` from the top level menu, and you'll see the newly installed theme.
 That's it!

 Want to dive in more?
-Try [creating your own theme](https://github.com/nylas/N1-theme-starter)!
+Try [creating your own theme](https://github.com/nylas/nylas-mail-theme-starter)!

 # Plugin List
-We're working on building a plugin index that makes it super easy to add them to N1.
+We're working on building a plugin index that makes it super easy to add them to Nylas Mail.
 For now, check out the list below!
 (Feel free to submit a PR if you build a plugin and want it featured here.)

 #### Bundled Plugins